 For consumers, mental health awareness campaigns aren’t necessarily efforts to win business, they’re brand-building exercises in standing up for the things that really matter.
 They can also be a way of building brand loyalty, speaking from the heart, and authentically connecting with consumers.

-Here are 10 mental health campaigns to take notes on – and a rundown of what made them so successful.
+Here are 5 mental health campaign examples to take notes on – and a rundown of what made them so successful.

 Why it worked